 Check out our comprehensive list of local indoor play centres here!

+Feeling adventurous?
+Grab your brolly or your raincoat and head into our awesome city.
 Between WILD LIFE Sydney Zoo, Maritime Museum, Powerhouse Museum, SEA LIFE Sydney Aquarium, and Madame Tussauds, Darling Harbour is packed full of child-friendly options.
 You could also try the Australian Museum, Sydney Tower Eye or The Art Gallery of NSW.
-Don’t forget your umbrella!

 Strike Bowling Macquarie Centre – Day bowling, 10am to 4pm, 1 game $12 / 2 games $20.
 Night bowling, 4pm -til late, 1 game $14 / 2 games $26